 An example: Stage 2 VW Golf Mk6 GTI

 Revo quote gains from 55HP up to 90HP depending on what settings are used with their software.
 The required hardware for their stage 2 software includes a full turbo-back exhaust with a sports-cat and a high-flow air intake.

 They also recommend an uprated intercooler, uprated engine mounts, and an uprated throttle pipe.
 While these items are not considered essential for the remap to work, they will definitely help performance.

 You could go with Revo’s own intake or any of the big range we carry.
 Revo’s own hardware is high quality, developed in partnership with respected tuning companies or in-house by industry veterans.

 You’re truly spoiled for choice on the exhaust front with the Golf GTI covered by almost all of our suppliers offering a high-quality turbo-back for this car.
 Your choice will likely come down to what noise is preferred.

 Stage 3 and higher

-It’s at this point that things start to get a little confusing.
+It’s at this point that stage tuning can start to get a little confusing.
 As you push the engine past what it was originally designed to do, various components that were quite happily doing their job at a lower power level will start to need replacing with higher rated parts.

 Exactly which components vary from car to car.
 We’ll discuss some of the things that can be required for higher stage remaps but bear in mind these vary a lot from engine to engine.
 You may not need any of these on your car.
 The remap software vendor should specify what you need – ours certainly do!